ababo/arwen/doc/style.md

 - Names should not be long, but self-descriptive.
 Longer name is always better than some cryptic abbreviation.
 - Prefer hyphens over underscores while naming files.
-- Last line of each text file should be empty.
+- Last line of each text file should be terminated by a line-feed.

 ### Rust coding style: